tak1827/quantstamp-contracts-js/README.md

-# Express uPort as javascript
+# Express Quantstamp as javascript

-I express uPort contracts and IPFS as javascript for deeper understanding how it work.
-Honestly, I don't confident whether my understanding is correct even though I took care to be accurate as long as possible referring to white paper and Github and official documents.
-Please check documents for accurate info.
+Quantstamp is a smart contract security audit system by scalable and cost-effective way.
+I express Quantstamp contracts as Javascript for better understanding.
+Please refer to white paper or official blog for more information.

 ## Get started